-NC Tomorrow Goal 1 BUILD ON EACH REGION'S COMPETITIVE ADVANTAGE AND LEVERAGE THE MARKETPLACE Brand and market the Mid-East Region in order to support existing businesses, encourage entrepreneurship, highlight educational opportunities, foster continued development of target clusters, attract new employers, diversify the regional economy and retain the millennial and Gen-Z generations.
+NC Tomorrow BUILD ON EACH REGION'S COMPETITIVE ADVANTAGE AND LEVERAGE THE MARKETPLACE Goal 1 Brand and market the Mid-East Region in order to support existing businesses, encourage entrepreneurship, highlight educational opportunities, foster continued development of target clusters, attract new employers, diversify the regional economy and retain the millennial and Gen-Z generations.
 Objective 1 Continue making regular updates to regional and local cluster analyses and identify clusters that offer competitive advantages.
 Implementation Actions Begin with existing plans that have been developed already in other counties and by regional or Begin with existing plans that have been developed at the local level and by regional organizations.
 Collect and compare any existing cluster analysis reports.
 Develop a cluster analysis for each county and a regional cluster analysis.
 Update the cluster analyses regularly.
 Identify competitive advantages the region has to offer.
 Interview key economic development professionals, private companies and developers about what they consider makes them competitive.
 Repeat the process every 2-3 years.
 Lead Agency(s) Mid-East Commission Rivers East Workforce Development Board Strategic Public/Private Partnerships County Economic Development Departments/Corporations Planning Level Cost Estimate • \$2,500 per update Potential Funding Sources EDA CEDS Planning Funds Performance Measures Development of updated cluster analysis every 2-3 years.
 Identification of additional clusters that offer competitive advantages updated every 2-3 years.

-Goal 1 BUILD ON EACH REGION'S COMPETITIVE ADVANTAGE AND LEVERAGE THE MARKETPLACE Brand and market the Mid-East Region in order to support existing businesses, encourage entrepreneurship, highlight educational opportunities, foster continued development of target clusters, attract new employers, diversify the regional economy and retain the millennial and Gen-Z generations.
+NC Tomorrow BUILD ON EACH REGION'S COMPETITIVE ADVANTAGE AND LEVERAGE THE MARKETPLACE Goal 1 Brand and market the Mid-East Region in order to support existing businesses, encourage entrepreneurship, highlight educational opportunities, foster continued development of target clusters, attract new employers, diversify the regional economy and retain the millennial and Gen-Z generations.
 Objective 2 Use the cluster analysis to target existing businesses and start-ups and market the benefits of locating in the region.
 Implementation Actions Market the region as entrepreneurial friendly to attract start-up businesses.
 Advertise in industry and entrepreneurial magazines and journals.
 Advertise online on related websites and via social media.
 Continue assisting new and expanding businesses in applying for and administering state grants.
 Look into the Certified Entrepreneurial Community program.
 Keep a database showing all local tax incentives and other local incentives for new businesses and existing businesses looking to expand updated on a regular basis and share with partner organizations.
 Keep this information on an easy to access and update website.
 Offer competitive incentives for new employers to locate in the region.
 Research incentives in surrounding areas.
+Identify any additional incentives that can be implemented to make the region more competitive.
+Keep a database of grant programs, tax credits, etc. for business owners updated on a regular basis and share with partner organizations.
+Keep this informations.
+Keep this information surrounding areas.
 Identify any additional incentives that can be implemented to make the region more competitive.
 Keep a database of grant programs, tax credits, etc. for business owners updated on a regular basis and share with partner organizations.
 Keep this information on an easy to access and update website.
 Create a regional database that shows available industrial and commercial buildings.
 In addition to marketing on local databases, utilize NC East Alliance's existing regional available property database.